materialscodegraph/materialscodegraph/configs/README.md

 ## Configuration Structure

-Each YAML file contains these sections:
+Each MCG file contains these sections (using YAML format):

 ### 1. Basic Information
 ```yaml